 Collection rates are based on national production levels for each commodity, or, in the case of exported products, on market access requirements.

-Sample collection is overseen by official sample collectors at production or processing establishments.
+Sample collections at production or processing establishments is overseen by official sample collectors.
 The number of samples taken per establishment is proportional to their processing volume.
 The department allocates the required samples to each participating establishment and specifies the production period during which samples are to be taken.
 Animals are then selected for sampling at random.
-Once samples are collected, they are sent to a central receival and dispatch facility within the department where they are processed and forwarded to appropriate laboratories for analysis.
+Once samples are collected, they are sent to a central receival and dispatch facility within the department for a quality assurance check before they are forwarded to appropriate laboratories for analysis.

 Choosing material for analysis